trianburner/CS530-project/README.md

 3. Adjust alarm time and/or color to your liking
 4. Tap select/ok to set the desired setting
-5. Trip the motion sensors to see your new settings [![YouTube thumbnail](./Images/app_demo_thumb.png)](https://www.youtube.com/watch?v=-dNZLqMhMHs&t=0s)
+5. Trip the motion sensors to see your new settings

+Click the thumbnail below to see the app in action [![YouTube thumbnail](./Images/app_demo_thumb.png)](https://www.youtube.com/watch?v=-dNZLqMhMHs&t=0s)
 ## Project Structure
 ```